 Policies and procedures are essential tools of governance and define principles, rules and standards, and the specific processes that must be adhered to in order to effectively manage risk at Nomura.
-Risk management operations are run in accordance with these policies and procedures.
+Risk management operations are designed to function in accordance with these policies and procedures.